-As African hairstyles such as braids and cornrows continue to witness increased popularity across the globe and issues such as appropriation in popular culture arise, it becomes pertinent to understand how and from where they came about.
-A key objective with this is to help substitute blatant cultural appropriations of these hairstyles for appreciation, just as with various innovative trends cutting across fashion, lifestyle, and culture that are also rooted in the continent, but have been shared with the rest of the world.
+As African hairstyles such as braids and cornrows continue to witness increased popularity across the globe, and issues such as appropriation in popular culture arise, it becomes pertinent to explore and understand where they came from.
+A key objective being to help substitute blatant cultural appropriations for appreciation.
+Just as with various innovative trends cutting across fashion, lifestyle, and culture that are also rooted in the continent, but have been shared with the rest of the world.

 Single braids have evolved to feature a plethora of styles including box and bob hair braids.
-This particular hairstyle is famed for its function which transcended hair care to become a means of socialization for the African women who were involved in the art.
-Socialization by means of hair braiding was inevitable because of the many hours – sometimes up to a day or more—which the routine required.
-As the women sat to achieve the braids, conversations would start and extend beyond the work at hand.
-Thus, as time went on, getting single braids done was seen as another way for women to meet and pass the time conversing while grooming and styling their hair.
+This particular hairstyle is famed for its function which transcended hair care and acts as a means of socialisation for the women who were involved in the art.
+Socialisation by means of hair braiding was inevitable because of the many hours – sometimes up to a day – which the routine required.

-Braiding of any kind is one aspect where hair ornamentation can be appreciated, as they can be finished off with beads, cowries, clips, jewelry, and so on.
-Also, braiding can be done with or without hair extensions to suit the tastes and purpose of the wearer.
+Braiding of any kind is one aspect where hair ornamentation can be appreciated, as the subsequent can be finished off with beads, cowries, clips, and so on.
+Also, braiding can be done with or without hair extensions.

-Twists are similar to single braids in their origins and styling.
-However, unlike braids, which use a three-strand format, they are achieved by taking small sections of the hair, dividing them into two, and twisting them around each other, usually while or after twisting the individual strands around themselves.
-This particular hairstyle is believed to have originated in Senegal, hence the name.
+Twists are similar to single braids in their styling.
+However, unlike braids which use a three-strand format, they are achieved by taking small sections of the hair, dividing them into two, and twisting them around each other.
+Usually while or after twisting the individual strands around themselves.
+This hairstyle is believed to have originated in Senegal, hence the other popular name for them, Senegalese Twists.
 These are also usually decorated with hair ornaments and made with or without extensions.

-These outstanding knots can be traced all the way back to 17th Century southern Africa among the Zulu ethnic group.
-With bantu knots, hair is sectioned into as many parts as desired, twisted, and then rolled wrapped around themselves to form tire-like knots on the head.
-The knots are then either decorated with ornaments or jewelry or are simply left to stun in their rolled up glory.
+These outstanding knots can be traced all the way back to 17th century southern Africa among the Zulu ethnic group.
+With bantu knots, hair is sectioned into as many parts as desired, twisted, and then rolled wrapped around themselves to form tyre-like knots on the head.
+The knots are then either decorated with ornaments or jewellery, or simply left to stun in their rolled up glory.

-Today, all of these African hairstyles can be seen making impressive “comebacks” in film, television, music videos, and fashion, with recent instances such as Rihanna rocking Bantu Knots, and threaded hair making a big feature in Beyonce’s visual album, Lemonade, among many others.
-However, parallel to the joy and pride in the re-popularization of these hairstyles is the issue of cultural appropriation which threatens to overshadow the wave.
+Today, all of these African hairstyles can be seen making impressive ‘comebacks’ in film, television, music videos, and fashion, with recent instances such as Rihanna rocking bantu knots, and threaded hair making a big feature in Beyonce’s visual album, Lemonade, among many others.
+However, parallel to the joy and pride in the re-popularisation of these hairstyles is the issue of cultural appropriation which threatens to overshadow the wave.

-While braiding, in general, can definitely trace its origins back to different civilizations from centuries ago, certain hairstyles – starting with Bantu Knots and ending with African braids – are deeply rooted in African origins, thus making it impossible to ignore appropriation in popular culture.
+While braiding in general can definitely trace its origins back to different civilisations from centuries ago, certain hairstyles – starting with bantu knots and ending working our way back up to African braids – are deeply rooted in African origins, thus making it impossible to ignore appropriation in popular culture.